allenai/alexafsm/README.md

 * Finite-state machine library for building complex Alexa conversations.
 * Free software: Apache Software License 2.0.

+Dialog agents need to keep track of the various pieces of information to make decisions how to respond to a given user input.
+This is referred to as context, session, or state tracking.
+As the dialog complexity increases, this state-tracking logic becomes harder to write, debug, and maintain.
+This library takes the finite-state machine design to address this complexity.
+Developers using this library can model dialog agents with first-class concepts such as states, attributes, transition, and actions.
+Visualization and other tools are also provided to understand and debug complex FSM conversations.

 ## Features

 * FSM-based library for building Alexa skills with complex dialog state tracking.